anticode-403/antis-Better-Combat-Overhauls/README.md

   },
 }
 ```
-If versatile is true, your weapon attributes MUST define a valid versatile_attacks.
-Versatile is a weapon attribute that gives your weapon two different attack attributes based on whether or not you are two-handing your weapon.
+If `versatile` is true, your weapon attributes MUST define a valid `versatile_attacks`.
+Versatile is a weapon attribute that gives your weapon two different attack attributes based on whether you are two-handing your weapon.
 Versatile damage is _additional_ damage while using versatile and will be shown on the item tooltip.

-Despite being an array, `special_attacks` does not currently support more than one attack - although this feature will be coming in the future.
+If `paired` is true, your weapon will get special attacks while it is being dual-wielded with a weapon of the same type.

+If `finesse` is true, instead of getting a special attack, your weapon will parry on interact.

+Versatile, Paired, and Two-Handed are all _incompatible_ with each other.
+Finesse is compatible with all of them, however Versatile Finesse is unnecessary.

 Additionally, ABCO adds new Attack attributes:
 ```JSON5